phillipAKhoza/custom_caroutsel_React/README.md

 |Picture Library	        | Choice/Dropdown	     |yes           	        |this is filled with all Picture Libraries (BaseTemplate : 109) |
 |number images to load	  | number	              |yes	                   |number between 1 and 200                                       |

-react-slick Props
+# react-slick Props
-For all available props, go here.
+For all available props, [click here](https://react-slick.neostack.com/docs/api/).

-react-slick Methods
+# react-slick Methods
-For all available methods, go here
+For all available methods, [click here](https://react-slick.neostack.com/docs/api/#methods).

-Clone this repository
+# Clone this repository
 in the command line run:
 * npm install
 * gulp build

-for tesing
+# for tesing

 * gulp package-solution
 * gulp serve --nobrowser